-Coverage includes terminal areas in the United States and possessions, extending to the 60 nautical mile range from the ground facility.
+Coverage includes terminal areas in the United States and possessions, extending up to 60 nautical miles from the ground facility.

 Each ASR (ASR-7s, 8s, 9s, and 11s) requires two channels to operate (for frequency diversity), with each channel requiring up to 10 MHz bandwidth (measured at -20dB points).
 The new ASR-11s that are being implemented to replace ASR-7s and 8s require a narrower bandwidth per channel (5.6 MHz at -20dB); however, during the 4 to 6 month implementation transition period, both the old radar (an ASR-7 or 8) and the new ASR-11 are required to operate simultaneously.